Related items

 Hosting partner: Institute of Molecular Biology NAS RA (IMB)

-Project Importance The high likelihood of developing genomic instability due to exposure to ionizing radiation suggests that exposure can cause DNA damage to hematopoietic stem cells (HSCs), promoting the development of somatic mutations that can lead to aberrant clonal events. ...
+Project Importance The high likelihood of developing genomic instability due to exposure to ionizing radiation suggests that exposure can cause DNA damage to hematopoietic stem cells (HSCs), promoting the development of somatic mutations that can lead to aberrant clonal events.
+Thus, it is conceivable that space ...

 Web page: https://fast.foundation/en/program/847/2022/new_tab/6586/7014